mpuri14/mathprob/README.md

 # random problems
-this is a repository for my solutions to random programming problems that I found.
+this is a repository for my solutions to some cs problems